 Retirement Losses Caused By Broker Fraud or Negligence

 Most Americans will spend the bulk of their lives hard at work building their savings.
 Many will entrust a brokerage firm and its registered representatives to preserve, invest, or grow their funds.
 Yet, retirement plan mismanagement happens all the time, as do incidents of deliberate misappropriation.

 It doesn’t help that many of the retirement vehicles that exist weren’t designed to handle this type of savings, but, rather, they were more for setting up a savings plan or a tax shelter.
 Even the rising surge in popularity of 401(K)s was because employers found them cost-effective.
 The result has been that investors’ retirement funds and accounts are now more vulnerable to market fluctuations and broker mismanagement.

 Barred Kestra Broker Also Blamed for Investors’ Retirement Losses

 Curry is not the only Kestra Investment Services registered representative that SSEK Law Firm is investigating for broker fraud allegations as part of a FINRA complaint.
 James Daughtry, who was barred by FINRA, has been accused by several investors of stealing more than $1M from their retirement funds.

 Brokerage firms have a duty to properly supervise their registered representative to ensure that no fraud or negligence happens and that customers’ retirement funds and other savings are protected.
-These broker-dealers should be held liable if inadequate supervision leads to Individual Retirement Account (IRA) losses or those involving another type of brokerage account.
+These broker-dealers should be held liable if inadequate supervision leads to an Individual Retirement Account (IRA) losses or those involving another type of brokerage account.